-Tenebrae is the Latin word for “Darkness” or “Shadows” and is a fitting name for this liturgy that includes music from Taize and spoken word from the Psalms and other passages that foretell Jesus’ Passion.
+Wednesday's liturgy will be a service of Tenebrae (Latin for “Darkness” or “Shadows”).
+Tenebrae includes music from Taize and spoken word from the Psalms and other passages that foretell Jesus’ Passion.
 This beautiful service, located in the Nave, offers a meditation upon, and a prelude to, the events of our Lord’s life between the Last Supper and His Resurrection.

-MAUNDY THURSDAY - Thursday, April 18, at 7pm (Infant and Toddler Nurseries are open)
+MAUNDY THURSDAY - Thursday, April 1, at 7pm

-This service recalls the institution of the Last Supper and Jesus' humble act of washing his disciples' feet.
+The Maundy Thursday liturgy recalls the institution of the Last Supper and Jesus' humble act of washing His disciples' feet.
 It ends with the stripping of the altar and the beginning of a vigil throughout the night.
-Join us for a special time of prayer and meditation, inspired by the question asked of all of us by Jesus - "Could you not watch with me one hour?"
-The Chapel prayer vigil follows the Maundy Thursday liturgy and ends with communion at the Good Friday liturgy.
-All are invited to sign up for the vigil on the door to the Chapel.
+Join us for a special time of prayer and meditation, inspired by the question asked of all of us by Jesus, 'Could you not watch with me one hour?'

-GOOD FRIDAY - Friday, April 19, at Noon (Infant and Toddler Nurseries are open)
+GOOD FRIDAY - Friday, April 2, at Noon

-THE GREAT VIGIL OF EASTER - Saturday, April 20, at 7:30pm (No nurseries available)
+THE GREAT VIGIL OF EASTER - Saturday, April 3, at 7:00pm

-Taking place in the backyard of the Rectory (1102 Rhem St), the Lenten Journey to Easter officially ends on Saturday evening with one of the most ancient and exciting liturgies of the Christian Church.
+Taking place in the backyard of the Rectory (1102 Rhem St), the Lenten Journey to Easter officially ends on Saturday evening with this liturgy, one of the most ancient and exciting liturgies of the Christian Church.
 The Great Vigil of Easter is a celebration of the transition from the darkness of Holy Saturday into the light of Christ's Easter Victory.
-It starts with the lighting of a "new fire," recalling stories & songs of God's promises of salvation throughout history, renewing our Baptismal identities, and being fed with Christ's Body & Blood.
+The liturgy begins at 7:00pm, and will last about an hour.
+It includes the lighting of a "new fire," recalling stories of God's promises of salvation throughout history, renewing our Baptismal identities, and being fed with the first Eucharist of Easter.
 Bells are rung, cheers are raised, water is splashed, and God's people are renewed!
-Cinnamon rolls will be served afterwards.
-Lawn chairs, book lights, and bells to ring would be good things to bring, but some will be provided.
-Hope to see you there!
+Lawn chairs, book lights, bells to ring, and face coverings would be good things to bring, but some will be provided.

 PRIVATE CONFESSION may be arranged anytime (throughout the whole year) by appointment with the clergy.